logo

 How is B Lydian different from B major?

 B Lydian has a raised 4th (E♯) while B major has a perfect 4th (E).
-Otherwise, the two scales are identical.
+Aside from this difference, the two scales share the same notes.

 What is the parent scale of B Lydian?

 F♯ major.
-B Lydian uses the same notes as F♯ major, but starts on its fourth degree (B).
+B Lydian uses the same notes as F♯ major, but starts on its 4th degree (B).

 Summary: B Lydian Scale